 📚 Variations

 - Make a butterscotch budino by omitting the chocolate and topping the pudding with store-bought or homemade salted caramel.
-I would also suggest using brown sugar instead of granulated as the combination of the brown sugar with the butter will offer the rich butterscotch flavor.
+I suggest using brown sugar instead of granulated sugar.
+The brown sugar mixed with butter will create a rich butterscotch flavor.

 - Add a crushed cracker crust using Graham crackers and butter to line the bottom of each parfait glass, jar, or glass bowl.
 This will provide a delicious contrasting texture to the dessert.